 1983 Ferrari 512 BBI - Twin Turbo

 This is a very cool car.
 It has was modified with twin turbos, high pressure fuel rails, a modern ECU and individual coil ignitions.
 Unfortunately in order to avoid a wandering Deer, it came in contact with a guardrail and did some damage.
-Basically no body shops would touch the repairs, Ferrari of Denver even turned the work down.
-I saw it as a challenge.
+The frame was checked at "Mike's Frame and Alignment" in Colorado Springs, and they deemed it straight as new.
+Basically it was all cosmetic.

 Not only was the outer aluminum skin damaged, but the inner structure was bent/twisted/broken on both sides.
 I had to determine where parts were bent and work both the structure and aluminum skin at the same time, little by little til body line were matched back up and the shape was correct.
 I made a lot of templates to match the repaired side to the undamaged side.